Inclusion of Trans and Gender Diverse Students and Staff in Sport and Recreation Guidelines

 Complaints resolution

-The University strongly encourages that people take appropriate action, where they believe the expectations in these guidelines have been breached.
+The University strongly encourages that people take appropriate action, where they believe the rights and responsibilities in these guidelines have been breached.

 Staff or players may seek assistance from an S&R manager or staff member.